The Night of the Mayas: Music

-The music is best known in arrangements for the concert hall, although the composer did not live to make such an arrangement himself.
+Revueltas' music is best known in arrangements for the concert hall, although the composer did not live to make such an arrangement himself.

 Concert suites

 In 1946 the German composer Paul Hindemith made a visit to Mexico where he met Rosaura Revueltas, sister of Silvestre.
 This led to his concert arrangement in two movements.

 There is a later arrangement by José Limantour (1919–1976) in four movements.
 It is scored for larger forces than Hindemith's version and includes a large percussion section.

 Recordings

 The version by Hindemith was recorded by the Tempus Fugit Orquesta conducted by Christian Gohmer, and released by Quindecim Records in 2014.

 Limantour was recorded conducting the Orquesta Sinfónica de Guadalajara.
 Later recordings include one by the Orquesta Sinfónica Simón Bolívar, conducted by Gustavo Dudamel, which was released on Deutsche Grammophon in 2010.